15 July 2017. Dodger Stadium, The Classic West, tonight, starring the Eagles, and I was not there.

 But Irving Azoff, arguably the greatest music mogul of our time, is much smarter than me.
 He might have “a nasty reputation as a cruel dude” to borrow from “Life In The Fast Lane”, but I would walk on hot coals to work with him, or even just to get a meeting with him, because he is a genius, and he just knows what will work and this was obviously going to work.

 So I contacted my famous photographer friend, whose images of the Eagles defined them visually for all time, to see if he was planning to go and could perhaps get an extra pass for me.
-Initially dubious about the event, he had started to get interested in it so was trying to make contact and, amazingly, he was not hearing back about access, a photo pass, a ticket, anything.
-I was incensed on his behalf.
+Initially dubious about the event, he had started to get interested in it so was trying to make contact.
 “It’s a shit fest,” I said to him.
-“It’s going to be a clusterf#@k,” he agreed, deciding to stay well away.
+“It’s going to be a clusterf#@k,” he agreed, deciding to stay away.

 I kept eyeing ticket opportunities, people offloading tickets they couldn’t use, but none of them close enough for my liking.
 I checked again this morning and there were some okay seats, 18 rows back and to the side, but no, I shouldn’t spend the money, and it’s going to be a shit fest, right?